How to Find a Lost Life Insurance Policy: Complete Checklist for [2024] + YouTube Video

 Hopefully, you may know the name of the life insurance company or the state where the policy was issued.
 Unfortunately, finding a lost policy can sometimes be very time-consuming.

-Family members often assume that a deceased relative has purchased life insurance when a life insurance policy in reality may not even exist.
+Family members often assume that a deceased relative had purchased life insurance when a life insurance policy in reality may not even exist.

 What Are the Best Ways to Begin the Search for a Lost Life Insurance Policy?

-If you are fairly confident that there is a policy in force but can’t locate it, work with this checklist and let thepolicy tracking services investigation begin.
-Who knows, you might get lucky, and it turns up within a few minutes of your time.
+If you are fairly confident that there is a policy in force but can’t locate it, work through this checklist and let the investigation begin.
+Who knows, you might get lucky and it turns up within a few minutes of your time.

 Local Banks: